Department Staff Information

 b) The tract is located in either Agriculture or Conservation zoning district and is in the Agricultural Forest Land Use Area as mapped on the Future Land Use and Development Map in the County's Comprehensive Plan.

 c) There must be no existing violations on the easement parcel.
 Applicants found to have violations may reapply after these areas are satisfactorily resolved.

 d) A permanent conservation easement will apply to the entire parcel of land on which development rights are being donated or sold.

-Once a tract is approved for acquisition of development rights, the PDR Committee will apply to the Natural Resources Conservation Services (NRCS) for Farm and Ranchland Protection Program (FRPP) funding of 50% ofthe value of those development rights, which is the maximum that the FRPP can provide by law.
-NRCS requires their funding to be matched by an equal amount from nonfederalsources.
+Once a tract is approved for acquisition of development rights, the PDR Committee will apply to the Natural Resources Conservation Services (NRCS) for Farm and Ranchland Protection Program (FRPP) funding of 50% of the value of those development rights, which is the maximum that the FRPP can provide by law.
+NRCS requires their funding to be matched by an equal amount from nonfederal sources.
 This can be a combination of Commonwealth funds, County funds, and up to 25% of the total sales price can be donated by the property owner who would then receive significant tax benefits on that donation.
-At closing, the property owner will receive the full value ofthe development rights in cash less the value of that portion voluntarily donated, if any.
-The development rights in tum are conveyed to the County in the form of a conservation easement which is held by the Yirginia Outdoors Foundation (YOF) in perpetuity.
-A monitoring visit to the property will be made each year by a representative of the Eastern Shore Soil and Water Conservation District (ESSWCD) to ensure the property remains in conformance with the terms of the conservation easement.
+At closing, the property owner will receive the full value of the development rights in cash less the value of that portion voluntarily donated, if any.
+The development rights in turn are conveyed to the County in the form of a conservation easement which is held by the Virginia Outdoors Foundation (VOF) in perpetuity.
+A monitoring visit to the property will be made each year by a representative of VOF to ensure the property remains in conformance with the terms of the conservation easement.